Treating chronic pancreatitis

 Read more about stopping smoking.

 As chronic pancreatitis can affect your ability to digest certain foods, you may need to change your diet.
-In particular, a low-fat diet is recommended.

 Your GP may be able to provide you with appropriate dietary advice, or may refer you to a dietitian, who will draw up a suitable dietary plan.